Your Ultimate Hunting Gear Checklist

 Most hikers opt for a three-layer dressing system that consists of a base layer, mid layer, and shell or outer layer.
 Dressing in layers allows you to easily add or remove clothing to keep your body temperature in control depending on your level of exertion and the outside temperature.
 The types of layers you decide on will depend upon the location where you plan on hunting.

-You will also want to make sure your clothing doesn’t smell like laundry detergent.
-You want to conceal both your own scent and artificial scents which can alert animals of your position.
 There are special scent killers available in sprays or ones that are used as a detergent you can wash your hunting clothes in beforehand.
 Of course some deer hunters take things to the next level and choose to mask their scent with deer urine.
 You may simply wish to shower with scent-free body wash and maybe use activated carbon headgear that can reduce scent from your sweating and breath.

 You will also want to pack rubber gloves for field dressing to avoid picking up any potential harmful bacteria or parasites the animals may have.